iterorganization/SimDB/docs/user_guide.md

 **Local vs Remote IMAS Data:**
 - **Local IMAS data**: IMAS datasets accessible directly from the file system where you're running the SimDB CLI.
-- **Remote IMAS data**: IMAS datasets hosted on a remote data server (e.g., UDA server) and accessed via network protocols.
+- **Remote IMAS data**: IMAS datasets hosted on a remote data server and accessed via network protocols.

 **Workflow**: Typically, you create and manage simulations locally, then push them to a remote SimDB server for sharing.
 The data referenced by your simulation can be either local (on your machine) or remote (on a data server).